 A.3.3.3 TRS Test procedure

 The TRS of the DUT is measured by sampling effective isotropic sensitivity (EIS) of the DUT with three-dimensional scan at various locations surrounding the device.
-The measurement is performed with a constant sampling step of 30 degrees in both theta () and phi () axes for TRS measurement.
+The measurement is performed with a constant sampling step of 30 degrees or 45 degrees in both theta () and phi () axes for TRS measurement.
+For bands frequency >3GHz, if 45-degrees constant sampling step is used, then only the Clenshaw-Curtis quadrature integral approximation of TRS approach with weights defined in Clause Table A.3.5.2-4 can be adopted.

 EIS, or receiver sensitivity measurements, is defined as the minimum downlink signal power received at the UE antenna input required to provide a data throughput rate greater than or equal to 95% of the maximum throughput of the reference measurement channel (RMC) (the maximum throughput is per Appendix A of TS 38.521-1 [5]).